gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - ~~`plugins { id "«non core plugin»" }` produces suitable 'not found' type error message~~
 - ~~Using project.apply() to apply a plugin that was already applied using the plugins {} mechanism works (i.e. has no effect)~~

-### Open issues

-- When applied using fully qualified id, a core plugin is visible in `project.plugins` container with the non-qualified id:

-    plugins { id 'org.gradle.java' }
-    plugins.getById('java')  // this works
-    plugins.getById('org.gradle.java')  // this fails

-- Cannot use qualified id with `project.apply()`:

-    apply plugin: 'org.gradle.java' // this fails with unknown plugin failure

-- Should add a test case that applying a plugin by qualified and non-qualified id works ok.
-- Should be able to use either qualified and non-qualified ids with plugins.getById() regardless of which id was used, or always use the qualified id and deprecate using the non-qualified id.

 ## ~~Story: User uses non-declarative plugin from `plugins.gradle.org` of static version with dependency on core plugin~~

 The plugin portal resolver returns a payload indicating that this plugin is non-declarative and should be loaded as such.